Midnight Sun in Iceland: What to Do & Where to Go

 What is the Midnight Sun?

-The midnight sun is a period of several weeks from the beginning of June to the end of July, whereby the sun rarely drops below the horizon.
+The Midnight Sun is a period of several weeks from the beginning of June to the end of July, during which the sun rarely drops below the horizon.
 When the sun does set for just a few hours, the landscape is bathed in dusky light, meaning it doesn’t really get dark.
-The peak of the Midnight Sun is the summer solstice or Sumarsólstöður, the longest day of the year, which typically falls around the 21st of June.
+The peak of the Midnight Sun is the Summer Solstice or Sumarsólstöður, the longest day of the year, which typically falls around the 21st of June.

 This provides the rare opportunity to experience much of Iceland’s natural beauty, late into the night.
 But you might be left wondering what there is to do in the country with the midnight sun and what activities you can still do, as many places will have limited opening hours.